george-hawkins/breadboard-vtx-control/README.md

 Plug a USB cable into the ST-LINK connector (plugging it into the other one does nothing due to the default jumper settings) - it appears as a USB drive.

-The board comes with a pre-installed example application that will flash the red user LED madly, press the button labeled _USER_ to get it to cycle thru the other user LEDs.
+The board comes with a pre-installed example application that will flash the red user LED madly, press the button labeled _USER_ to get it to cycle through the other user LEDs.

 ### Update the ST-LINK firmware